• Skip to content

 Ebooks can sometimes motivate reluctant readers.

 You can start reading print books with babies as early as you like – the earlier the better.
+A good print book gives you both something to hold, share and enjoy together.
 But it’s best to avoid reading ebooks with children under 2 years.
 Ebooks are unlikely to have benefits for this age group and aren’t recommended.

-Sometimes interactive features can make it harder for children to understand stories.
-For example, this can happen if there are sounds that don’t relate to the story.
+Also, interactive features can sometimes make it harder for children to understand stories.
+For example, this can happen if there are sounds or animations that don’t relate to the story.

 Reading and storytelling with your child promotes brain development and imagination, teaches your child about language and emotions, and strengthens your relationship.
 That’s why it’s good to read with your child every day.
 It’s fine to share a mix of print and ebooks.